nypeach/garden_journal/PROMPT.md

 - Plant-specific Q&A with headers
 - Shared container support (Arugula/Cilantro example included)
 - Plant summary field display in Section 2
+- Inactive Plants section at bottom of Section 2 (for died/harvested/removed plants)
 - Dynamic date ranges on front page
 - **No print CSS** - removed for Print Friendly & PDF plugin use
+- **Title formatting:** All templates use colons (`:`) not em-dashes in titles/headings

 **Sample includes:**
 - Multiple basil and strawberry observations